Timmydee/Residently/README.md

 # React Native Application

-This is a React Native application built for Residently technical assessment.
+This is a React Native mobile application built for Residently technical assessment.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites